-I am writing in regard of Yves Yitgna Njitchoua, due to be forcibly removed from UK today Wednesday 26 November 2008 @ 19:00hrs on Kenya Airways Flight KQ101 from London Heathrow terminal 4 to Nairobi, and flight KQ518 to Douala Cameroon.
+I am writing in regard of Yves Yitgna Njitchoua Home Office Ref: Y1068251: a national of Cameroonian and resident of Manchester, currently in Campsfield IRC.
+Is due to be forcibly removed from UK today Wednesday 26 November 2008 @ 19:00hrs on Kenya Airways Flight KQ101 from London Heathrow terminal 4 to Nairobi, and flight KQ518 to Douala Cameroon.

 Yves is an active member of Social Democratic Front - the main political opposition group in Cameroon.
 He is also a regional Co-ordinator for the political group Cameroon Diaspora Coalition in UK.
-His involvement in these two groups makes him at risk of being detained and persecuted for his political views if returned to Cameroon as intended.
+His involvements in these two groups make him at risk of being detained and persecuted for his political views if returned to Cameroon as intended.
 Yves has been actively demonstrating against the human rights abuses and corruption that goes on in his country, and has been very critical of Cameroon's President Biya.
 He is terrified for his fate if sent back to his country of origin because he knows how he endured torture and detention at the hands of the authorities prior to his escape to sanctuary.

 Yves has been a law-abiding person since claiming asylum in UK in 2005.
 His health is not good and is therefore not physically or mentally fit to fly long haul.
 Yves is a leading political activist in the CDC (Cameroon Diaspora Coalition) and supporter of Social Democratic Front (SDF) in Cameroon for which he says he was sent to prison and tortured.
 He fled to the UK for protection.
-Since making has asylum claim, his case has been given some consideration.
+Since making his asylum claim, his case has been given some consideration.
 Even one judge commented that they accept that Yves had been arrested and detained and escaped as claimed in his account about his problems in Cameroon forcing him to flee.